-While you can read our full guide to start-up security, we figured it would be easier to digest and apply the best practices in smaller chunks.
-So, we broke up our full guide into four parts.
-This is Part 3, which focuses on keeping your code secure.full guide to start-up security, we figured it would be easier to digest and apply the best practices in smaller chunks.
-So, we broke up our full guide into four parts.
-This is Part 3, which focuses on keeping your code secure.
+While you can read our full guide to startup security, we figured it would be easier to digest and apply the best practices in smaller chunks.
+So, we broke it up into four parts.
+This is part three, which focuses on keeping your code secure.
+If you missed the first two parts, check out part one here and part two here.

 Secure Coding: Get It Right the First Time